acailic/acailic.github.io/_notes/ocp-chapter-9.md

 Therefore, in this case, the given code on the whole will end up with an exception.

 NOTE: Some candidates have reported being tested on StandardCopyOption.ATOMIC_MOVE.

+- How relativize works for the purpose of the exam.
+The basic idea of relativize is to determine a path, which, when applied to the original path will give you the path that was passed.
+For example, "a/c" relativize "a/b" is "../b" because "a/c/../b" is "a/b" Notice that  "c/.." cancel out.

+  Please go through the following description of relativize() method, which explains how it works in more detail.

+  public Path relativize(Path other)
+  Constructs a relative path between this path and a given path.
+Relativization is the inverse of resolution.
+This method attempts to construct a relative path that when resolved against this path, yields a path that locates the same file as the given path.
+For example, on UNIX, if this path is "/a/b" and the given path is "/a/b/c/d" then the resulting relative path would be "c/d".

+  Where this path and the given path do not have a root component, then a relative path can be constructed.

+  A relative path cannot be constructed if only one of the paths have a root component.

+  Where both paths have a root component then it is implementation dependent if a relative path can be constructed.

+  If this path and the given path are equal then an empty path is returned.

+  For any two normalized paths p and q, where q does not have a root component, p.relativize(p.resolve(q)).equals(q)

+-